 This question came from a knitter who is using glow-in-the-dark Blending Filament as a carry-along fiber in knitting some socks.
 Washing does not affect the glow at all…light affects the glow (you “charge” the colors in natural or artificial light).
 It is not recommended that you bleach or iron glow-in-the-dark threads.

-2. Does it come in different colors?
+2. Does Glow In The Dark Thread come in different colors?

 You can still have fun with the colors in daylight, though.
-My favorite is Kreinik’s 052F, an off-white color, because it is a neutral that blends into just about anything.
+My favorite is Kreinik’s 052F, Grapefruit an off-white color, because it is a neutral that blends into just about anything.
 I also like 053F Lime Green because it’s a fun chartreuse color, and 051F Tangerine because it’s a strong orange.
 Kreinik’s color 054F Lemon-Lime is that great citron yellow we’ve been seeing in fashion (looks fabulous with grays).

-3. How long will it glow?
+3. How long does Glow In The Dark Thread glow?

-4. Is it just for hand embroidery?
+4. Is Glow In The Dark Thread just for hand embroidery?

 I’ve seen thicker ones, like Kreinik Heavy #32 Braid, used as shoestrings and hoodie strings.
 Most hand embroidery threads aren’t strong enough to be used in a sewing machine, however you can use them in the bobbin for that unique type of reverse work.

-5. Is it hard to work with?
+5. Is Glow In The Dark Thread hard to work with?